Dhruval360/Concurrent-Stack/README.md

 * Print (Display the stack from top to bottom).

 # Implementation:
-I have implemented a class called STACK with all the operations mentioned above.
+I have implemented a class called **STACK** with all the operations mentioned above.
 The stack itself is a vector which is a private member of the class.
 The class also has another private member named top, which is an integer that holds the index of the topmost element.
 I have made use of mutexes for synchronization and hence only one thread can access the stack at a time (to prevent the bugs mentioned in the objective).

 # Files:
 * stack_using_vectors.cpp : It is the main file which has the implementation.
-* Thread.txt : This file will get updated with the logs of creation and joining of threads when the main program is run.
+* Thread_logs.txt : This file will get updated with the logs of creation and joining of threads when the main program is run.
+(Disabled by default.
+Please uncomment the required lines to enable logging)
+* input.txt : This file contains a sample input to the program which can be redirected as command line arguments as discussed below.

 # Compilation and running:
 Type **g++ concurrent_stack.cpp -pthread** in the terminal to compile the program to give an executable named **a.out**.